mschuchard/jenkins-devops-libs/docs/Puppet.md

 ```

 ### puppet.token()
 Generates a RBAC token for use with Puppet Enterprise endpoints, and saves it as a file in the default location (`~/.puppetlabs/token`).
-Recommended to use `withCredentials` in conjunction with this.
+Recommended to use `withCredentials` bindings for `usernamePassword` in conjunction with this.

 ```groovy
 puppet.token(